Santiago Chalar

 Carlos Alfredo Paravís Salaverry, known as Santiago Chalar (September 25, 1938 – November 21, 1994), was a Uruguayan physician traumatologist, poet, songwriter, musician, guitarist and singer.
 He studied music and medicine.
-He used an alias Santiago to pay homage to a friend of his who died in a plane accident and Chalar was one of his ancestors last name.
+He used an alias Santiago to pay homage to a friend of his who died in a plane accident and Chalar was one of his ancestor's last name.
 In his artistic career he achieved recognition and fame.
 He obtained some music awards.
 He is considered one of the best Uruguayan folk music songwriters and singers.

 Biography

 Chalar was born on September 25, 1938 in Montevideo, Uruguay.
 He married Adela Martínez Graña, and they had 4 children: Adela, Carlos, Santiago, and Isabel.

 In 1974, he moved to Minas to be the public hospital director.

 He created a traditional music festival in Minas called Minas y Abril to raise funds to the public hospital, which is nowadays one of the most popular folk music festival in Uruguay.

 Chalar died of cancer on November 21, 1994, in Montevideo.